RULE 3 - EFFICIENCY OF THE CITY SERVICE

 C. A timetable for implementation and trial; and

 D. An evaluation plan for assessing the costs/benefits of the program.

 If approved by the Commission, the proposals will be included in the Minutes, which authorizes the requesters to proceed.
 Upon completion of the trial period and review of the evaluation, the Commission will consider alteration of its rules for inclusion of the new program/policy.

 The Civil Service Commission recognizes that employees are the most important resource of the City.
-The development of increased skills, abilities, and knowledge in the City work force is an integral part of the Commission's responsibilities for ensuring merit and for promoting the efficiency of the service.
-The Human Resources Department will work with City managers, employees and their representatives to assess job skill needs.
-Based upon these assessments, the Human Resources Department will coordinate the delivery of relevant training classes to improve and upgrade the skills of the City's work force.
+The development of increased skills, abilities, and knowledge in the City workforce is an integral part of the Commission's responsibilities for ensuring merit and for promoting the efficiency of the service.
+The Human Resources Department will work with City managers, employees and their representatives to assess the skills needed by the workforce.
+Based upon these assessments, the Human Resources Department will coordinate the delivery of relevant training classes to improve and upgrade the skills of the City's workforce.
+(CSC 12/15/15)

-A. Objective, job-related performance standards for each employee appropriate to the employee's job classification;
+A. Objective, job-related performance standards and expectations for each employee appropriate to the employee’s job classification; (CSC 12/15/15)

 B. Measurement of actual performance, not potential;